tokio-rs/website/content/blog/2020-04-preemption.md

 A common solution to this problem is preemption.
 OS threads will interrupt thread execution every so often in order to ensure fair scheduling of all threads.
-Runtimes that have full control over execution (golang, erlang, ...) will also use preemption to ensure fair scheduling of tasks.
+Runtimes that have full control over execution (Go, Erlang, etc.) will also use preemption to ensure fair scheduling of tasks.
 This is accomplished by injecting yield points when compiling code that check if the task has been executing for long enough and yielding back to the scheduler.